Dr Aled Jones

 Healthcare organisations internationally have a poor track record of supporting staff to speak up about poor care, or of not responding adequately and helpfully when staff do speak up.
 I am interested in understanding more about how workplace cultures restrict or enhance the act of speaking up by employees.
 A further question of interest is what interventions can be designed and implemented to help employees to speak up and to respond to speaking up by colleagues.
 I mostly use qualitative research and sociological approaches and theories to better understand speaking up in the workplace.
 Practical application of research findings to improve practices is currently underway at various NHS sites (for example see here).

 Safe nurse staffing

 Nursing is by far the largest professional group within the NHS and in healthcare systems internationally.
 There is a clear association between registered nursing staff levels and patient safety outcomes.
 However, important questions remain about the effective deployment of nurse staffing and associated resources.
-In addition, most of the research evidence on nurse staffing is undertaken in acute in-patient adult nursing settings with little research in areas such as mental health, children or continuing care areas.
-I have recently undertaken research into nurse staffing for Welsh Government (see here) and currently a member of the NHS Wales Nurse Staffing Group, see here for further details of key note address at the 2017 Nurse Staffing Conference in Cardiff.
+Research into nurse staffing for Welsh Government (see here) has been completed and I am a member of the NHS Wales Nurse Staffing Group, see here for further details of key note address at the 2017 Nurse Staffing Conference in Cardiff.